Plexusphere/Plexusphere/README.md

     * I would not like to be contacted, thank you for your cooperation.

 - ✳️ Pronouns: Call me whatever you'd like.

-- ⚡ Fun fact: Avocados are not vegetables.

-- 🎵 Enjoys: Music by funeral (xxfuneral)

 <!---